-Is a DUI Considered a Criminal Offense?
+Is a DUI Considered a Criminal Offense in DC?
 Here’s What You Need to Know

 Is a DUI considered a crime in Washington, DC?
 Find out here from attorney Christopher J. Mutimer of Scrofano Law, PC.